spraja08/GenAIMetroMap/README.md

 ## GenAI Scientists Path
 4. <span style="color:green">**LLM/SLM Foundations**</span>
    - *Multi-head Attention:* The attention mechanism allows a model to focus on relevant parts of the input sequence when predicting outputs.
 In Transformers, the Scaled Dot-Product Attention is the core mechanism, where each token attends to every other token in the sequence, weighted by learned relevance scores.
-   - *Transformer Architecture:* The Transformer is a neural network architecture introduced in the paper ["Attention Is All You Need."](https://arxiv.org/abs/1706.03762) It relies entirely on the attention mechanism to draw global dependencies between input and output.
+   - *Transformer Architecture:* The Transformer is a neural network architecture introduced in the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
+It relies entirely on the attention mechanism to draw global dependencies between input and output.
 It eliminates recurrence and convolutions, allowing for parallelization and scalability in deep learning.
    - *Output Sequence Generation:* In sequence-to-sequence tasks (e.g., language translation), the Transformer generates output tokens step-by-step using an autoregressive approach (predicting the next token based on previously generated tokens) or parallel decoding for some applications.
    - *Tokenization:* The process of breaking down input text into smaller units (tokens), such as words, subwords, or characters.
 Models like GPT and BERT use subword tokenization (e.g., Byte Pair Encoding or WordPiece) to handle unknown words and reduce vocabulary size.

 📚 **References:**
    - There is only one source to go.
-Andrei Karpathy's God level contribution [Neural Networks: Zero to Hero Playlist](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)
+Andrei Karpathy's God level contribution - [Neural Networks: Zero to Hero Playlist](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)
 <br><br>